Ezeny1337/NoSense-Spoofer/README_en.md

 1. **Select**: Choose the device identifiers you want to spoof and specify the target app scope (some identifiers may affect normal system behavior, so scoping is recommended).
 2. **Seed**: Each `Seed` is unique and corresponds to a set of random but valid device data.
 Only refresh it when necessary.
-3. **Spoof**: Once spoofing is applied via a seed, a reboot is triggered automatically to apply changes.
+3. **Spoof**: After spoofing according to the seed, please reboot the device as soon as possible to apply the changes.
+(It will reboot automatically at present)
-4. **Reset**: Some changes are temporary (effective after one reboot), while others are persistent.
-Please manually reset when needed to revert spoofed data.
+4. **Reset**: Some changes are temporary and take effect after the first restart and become invalid after the second reboot.
+But some changes are permanent, so when you are in a spoofed state and need to reset, manually click Reset.

 ## 🧐 UI Preview